hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 5.5.
 Enabling Client TLS/SSL

-You can use TLS/SSL to secure client and member connections.
+You can use TLS/SSL to secure client-member connections.
 You should set an SSL configuration if you want to enable TLS/SSL for the client-cluster connection.
 Please see [TLS/SSL section](#91-tlsssl).

 As explained in the TLS/SSL section, Hazelcast members have key stores used to identify themselves (to other members), and